Melon heads: Ohio

-Legend in Connecticut
+Connecticut

-Several variations of the Melon Head legend can be found throughout Southwest Connecticut, especially in Southern Litchfield County, central & eastern Fairfield County and western New Haven County, Connecticut.
+Several variations of the Melon Head legend can be found throughout Southwest Connecticut, especially in Southern Litchfield County, central and eastern Fairfield County and western New Haven County, Connecticut.
 In Fairfield County and Litchfield County, many tales can be found in communities such as Newtown, New Milford, Trumbull, Shelton, Stratford, Monroe, Easton and Weston.
 In western and central New Haven County tales can be found in towns like Seymour, Oxford, Milford, and Southbury.

 There are several primary Connecticut variations.
 According to one variation of the myth, Fairfield County was the location of an asylum for the criminally insane that burned down in the fall of 1960, resulting in the death of all of the staff and most of the patients with 10-20 inmates unaccounted for, supposedly having survived and escaped to the woods.
 The legend states that the melon heads' appearance is the result of them having resorted to cannibalism in order to survive the harsh winters of the region and to inbreeding, which in turn caused them to develop hydrocephalus.
 Some retellings of this version substitute the asylum or prison with places of business or camp grounds and the inmates/patients with employees, staff or camp-goers.
 Individual variations will modify what town these individuals were originally from and where they end up.

 According to the second variation, the melon heads are descendants of a Colonial-era family from Shelton-Trumbull who were banished after accusations of witchcraft were made against them causing them to retreat to the woods.
 As with the first version of this legend, this variation attributes the appearance of the melon heads to inbreeding.
 Melon Heads allegedly prey upon humans who wander into their territory.
 Like the first version, individual retellings will modify what town the family was originally from and where they end up.